roisin-kiely/decentralised-social-media/README.md

 # Decentralized Social Network

-This project is a fully decentralized social network built on the Ethereum blockchain.
+This project is a decentralized social network built on the Ethereum blockchain.
 It leverages blockchain's unique benefits, such as portable accounts and user-driven interaction, to create a platform free from the constraints of centralized systems.
+While not yet fully decentralized, it represents a significant step toward reducing reliance on centralized systems by focusing on account autonomy, blockchain-based tipping, and on-chain identity verification.

 ## Purpose